Youseii/DevOps-Scripts/ServiceNow/README.md

-In the ServiceNow part, you will obviously need credentials access that we are going to put in a json file.
+In the ServiceNow part, you will obviously need credentials access that we are going to put in a json file named 'credentials.json'.
+It is necessary to have the credentials.json due to the access needed for the API to get metrics of what ServiceNow can offer us.
+In every scripts, we will have to specify the credentials.json in the arguments.

 Create it in your local env using this format:

     {